colts70/The-Sematic-Stack/README.md

 HESS introduces a deterministic semantic first hop — a publicly discoverable, machine-readable declaration of meaning — published directly by domain owners.

 Pro-Tip for Implementers: > While the specification allows for all 10 anchors in a single file (Section 12), the distributed 5-anchor model is superior for large-scale enterprise sites.
 It allows the /integrity and /timestamp anchors to be updated by automated CI/CD processes without touching the more static /type or /entity declarations.

-HESS / DFH is built specifically for AI.
-If you have any questions, confusion, or concerns, copy-paste this spec into a chat to get unstuck and understand it quickly.

 Caching: /.well-known/stack SHOULD be served with Cache-Control: public, max-age=3600 and validators (ETag/Last-Modified). stale-while-revalidate is RECOMMENDED.